 It is vital that IRB policies are followed, as violations may have serious consequences, including termination of research and disciplinary actions.

-**NEW** In early 2021, the SODM has implemented a new process for DMD students, graduate students, residents, and interns who submit protocols to the IRB for projects.
-These submissions will go through a pre-submission review by Dr. Catherine Demko to help identify any common mistakes or omissions in the submission which can prolong the review process.
-Details can be found here.
+DMD students, graduate students, residents, and interns who are preparing protocols for submission to the IRB are strongly encouraged to request assistance with the submission in order to reduce errors that may delay the final approval.
+Please review the guidance below for more details on the process and how you can request a review by Dr. Catherine Demko to help identify any common mistakes or omissions in the submission which can prolong the review process.
 Please contact Dr. Demko with any questions.

 A general overview of the IRB process and requirements has been prepared for the SODM community.
 Additionally, more information about the CWRU IRB can be found in a recent presentation to the SODM DMD students by Colleen Karlo of the CWRU IRB office.